Five Most Lucrative Jobs For Those With a Finance Degree

-Finance degree jobs and the security they provide is arguably one of the biggest advantages of obtaining a college degree in finance.
+Finance degree jobs and their security are arguably one of the biggest advantages of obtaining a college degree in finance.
 Given the plethora of opportunities in this field, finding a job is not hindered by unemployment rates, political situations, or the economy.
-In fact, financial experts are one of the few professionals that will always be needed regardless of the conditions in the market.
+In fact, financial experts are one of the few professionals that will always be needed regardless of the market conditions.

 1. Financial Software Developer

-Although financial software developers are primarily focused on working in the information technologies, they have to maintain a full grasp of applicable financial concepts.
-This is the only way for them to produce and oversee software that can be used to streamline the markets and increase efficiency.
-As far as prospective jobs, one can expect to find opportunities anywhere from small banks all the way to the Wall Street itself.
+Although financial software developers are primarily focused on working in information technologies, they must maintain a full grasp of applicable financial concepts.
+This is the only way for them to produce and oversee software that can streamline the markets and increase efficiency.
+As far as prospective jobs, one can expect to find opportunities anywhere from small banks all the way to Wall Street itself.
 Additionally, this job easily leads to a six-figure salary as one gains the necessary experience.
 The note-worthy compensation, however, is something that can also be attributed to the next four examples.

 2. Financial Planning and Analysis

 Commonly known as FP&A, financial planning and analysis experts are in-house operators who work internally.
-Meaning, their job is to inform the senior management of the company if the future decisions make financial sense.
+Meaning, their job is to inform the company’s senior management if future decisions make financial sense.
 So, they conduct cost-to-benefits simulations and figure out what direction a corporation should go to maximize revenues.
-Besides finance, those who do FP&A also need a lot of management skills as well as a firm understanding of operational goals and underlying objectives.
-This is necessary in order to properly evaluate opportunities that the company may have to choose between.
+Besides finance, those who do FP&A also need a lot of management skills and a firm understanding of operational goals and underlying objectives.
+This is necessary to properly evaluate opportunities that the company may have to choose between.